 Density altitude becomes a factor in the mountains.
 Aircraft performance is going to suffer due to high altitudes and when high temperatures are added to the mix, low land pilots will be in for a big surprise!

 Full power must be maintained after takeoff until a safe altitude is reached.
 With a down slope runway, rotate the aircraft to a flight level attitude and fly the aircraft off the down sloping runway.
 If you would rotate to the same attitude as on a normal flat runway it could result in a stall.

-Do make it a habit of joining an unfamiliar aerodrome via the overhead procedure.
+Do make it a habit of joining an unfamiliar aerodrome via the overhead procedure, but keep an eye out for gliders and parachute jumpers.
 This way it is easy to check for the runway layout, wind direction, traffic and terrain.
 Follow close to the standard circuit pattern.
 Make sure you are familiar with the elevation of the field and runway distances.

 On approach the airspeed must be held quite accurately, in gusty conditions add a small amount to your approach speed (half the gust factor).
 True air- and ground speed will be higher due to higher density altitude and be ready for a full approach, be prepared for a go around.
 If you are attempting to land on an one-way runway, have the go around decision point well in front of the runway.

 Landing uphill could be mandatory if surrounding terrain and runway slope is a factor.
 Be prepared for a visual illusion: the upslope ground is perceived as level.
 The pilot will believe he is higher that he actually is and the result is a lower approach than necessary.
 The flare with an uphill landing needs to be exaggerated too, the aircraft needs to flare beyond level attitude for a correct touchdown.